jsbarragan796/sf-nextbus/README.md

 # Nextbus

 ## Description
-This is a web application for Xkajshdfkljahsdlkfjhaslkdjfhaklsdf
+This is a web application to help to know what is the distances of the is the closest buses of the city of San Francisco.

 This app uses:
 * React.